 ITEM 1: Include your title, name, email and contact number

-ITEM 2: Educational backgrounds (Click here to discover universities & scholarships)
+ITEM 2: Educational backgrounds

 Include the education institute that you had last attended together with the year of graduation.
 Remember to pen down your grade point average only if it is excellent, or compulsory.
-By not writing down your grade point average, there is a benefit of doubt on how well you perform in school
+By not writing down your grade point average, there is a benefit of the doubt on how well you perform in school

-ITEM 3: Work experiences (Click here to find job opportunities)
+ITEM 3: Work experiences

-This is one of the more important subsections that a HR manager would look at and it would be extremely helpful to quantify your achievements in an organization.
+This is one of the more important subsections that an HR manager would look at and it would be extremely helpful to quantify your achievements in an organization.
 For example, indicate the cost-saving or revenue that you achieve for your company in dollars.

 ITEM 4: Award and honors

 Employers love employing people who have some sort of achievements.
-So if you have achieve awards and honors in your previous organization or educational institution, remember to include them in.
+So if you have achieved awards and honors in your previous organization or educational institution, remember to include them in.
 It could be a competition won in your academic years or even the happiest employee of the year in your previous workplace.

 ITEM 5: Special skills

 Do you have special skills that are not reflected in any of the subsections?
 This subsection is dedicated just for that.
-You can put in tangible or even non-tangible skills that you want your employers to see.
+You can put intangible or even non-tangible skills that you want your employers to see.

 ITEM 6: Hobbies

-Most does not include this subsection but it is interesting for an employer.
+Most do not include this subsection but it is interesting for an employer.
 It could not only help them formulate an image of your character but also show that you are an exciting person.
 Most employers definitely would not want to engage a boring and workaholic employee.
 Therefore, write down your hobbies.
 It could be reading, running, traveling or even fishing.
 The more exotic your hobby, the more your employer would be interested in you.
 But be sure to not be engaged in exotic and weird hobbies.

 If you have traveled wide and far, be it for school exchange, hiking trips or volunteering work, you definitely do not want to miss out on this.
 Details about your travel experience will show your future employers your ability to leave your comfort zone and remain independent.
 You can also share about the soft skills that you have acquired during your travels.